HL-42 (spacecraft): Aerodynamic control surfaces

-Like the HL-20, the HL-42 had seven movable control surfaces: an elevon on each side fin, an all-moving central rudder between the fins, and four body flaps (two on the lower surface at the rear, and two on the upper surface between the rudder and the fins).
+Like the HL-20, the HL-42 had seven movable control surfaces: an elevon on each side fin, an all-moving central rudder between the fins, and four body flaps (two on the lower surface at the rear and two on the upper surface between the rudder and the fins).
 Compared to the Shuttle, the HL-42 relied far more on the two lower body flaps for pitch and roll control, particularly in the middle stages of re-entry with high dynamic pressures and a high angle of attack.
-In this respect the HL-20 and the HL-42 were halfway between the Shuttle and vehicles like the later ESA IXV which had two lower body flaps and no other control surfaces.
+In this respect, the HL-20 and the HL-42 were halfway between the Shuttle and vehicles like the later ESA IXV, which had two lower body flaps and no other control surfaces.

-In the earliest stages of re-entry the HL-42, like the Shuttle, would rely entirely on the RCS for attitude control.
-In the case of the Shuttle, as the surrounding air grew denser and dynamic pressures increased, the ailerons on the outer trailing edges of the wings would grip the airflow first and take over roll control from the RCS.
+In the earliest stages of re-entry, the HL-42, like the Shuttle, would rely entirely on the RCS for attitude control.
+In the Shuttle case, as the surrounding air grew denser and dynamic pressures increased, the ailerons on the outer trailing edges of the wings would grip the airflow first and take over roll control from the RCS.
 Then, a little later, the elevons on the inner trailing edges would take over pitch control.
 (The Shuttle's single rear body flap was less important for attitude control, acting only as a pitch trim tab and to shield the main engine nozzles from the heat of re-entry.)

 In the case of the HL-42, the elevons on the side fins were too close to the body to meet a steady airflow at this stage, so the two lower body flaps would take over instead, moving together to control pitch and differentially for roll.
-However, both for the Shuttle and for the HL-42, yaw would be controlled only by the RCS until much later in the descent, since the high angle of attack would still shield the rudder from the airflow.
+However, for the Shuttle and for the HL-42, the RCS would control the yaw until much later in the descent since the high angle of attack would still shield the rudder from the airflow.

 Finally, for both the Shuttle and the HL-42, as the airspeed dropped below Mach 3.5 with denser air and a lower angle of attack, the rudder would begin to meet the airflow and take over yaw control from the RCS.
 From here until landing the HL-42 would behave more like a normal aircraft, controlled mainly by elevons and rudder, with some roll control from the lower body flaps.
-At lower speeds the upper body flaps, moving together, could also assist the elevons in controlling pitch (at higher speeds they would be out of the airflow and ineffective).
-After touchdown the upper body flaps would be extended together with the lower body flaps to serve as air-brakes.
+Moving together at lower speeds, the upper body flaps could also assist the elevons in controlling pitch (at higher speeds, they would be out of the airflow and ineffective).
+After touchdown, the upper body flaps will be extended with the lower body flaps to serve as air brakes.